 In 2013, he recorded forty-five tackles, one blocked a field goal and two interceptions with an average of 27.9 yards on kickoff return, and was named a Beyond Sports Network All-American.
 The following season, he played both at the Medal of Honor Bowl, and at the postseason all-star game where he registered one solo tackle and an interception.

-NFL Career And Why Was He Benched In Super Bowl 52?
+His NFL Career And Why He Was Benched In Super Bowl 52

 Malcolm Butler began his NFL career in 2014 with the New England Patriots as an undrafted free agent.
 During his rookie year, he played eleven games starting just one.
 He recorded fifteen tackles and three passes (defended), He was ranked fifth-string cornerback on the Patriots depth chart.